jguida941/Simple_RSA_Crack_Viz/README.md

 **Tech Stack:** Python, PyQt6
 **Author:** [Justin Guida](https://github.com/jguida941)
-**Resume:** [View My Live Resume on Indeed →](https://profile.indeed.com/p/justing-yqigd8r)
+**Resume:** [View My Live Resume on Indeed →](https://profile.indeed.com/p/justing-yqigd8r) **⭐ If you find this project useful, please consider starring it!**

-⭐️ If You Enjoyed This Project

-If this helped you learn something or you’re using it in your classroom, please consider giving the repo a star.
-It helps others find the project and shows support for free open-source education.
----

 Whether you're a **teacher**, a **CS student**, or just **someone fascinated by how passwords work**,
 **this tool was built for you**